 You can outshine the competition with high test scores and GPAs, volunteering, extracurricular accomplishments, research, and shadowing doctors or nurses.
 The deal breaker is lack of community service on your part.

-Contact IMA for health service opportunities in underprivileged communities abroad, opportunities to shadow doctors or nurses, and all of our volunteer programs that medical schools expect.
+Get in touch with International Medical Aid for health service opportunities in underprivileged communities abroad, opportunities to shadow doctors or nurses, and all of our volunteer and study abroad programs that medical schools expect.